What CoQ10 can do for you?

 In the Philosophies of Natural Therapeutics, author, Dr. Henry Lindlhar acknowledges the advantages of preventing disease, rather than waiting for the development of disease and seeking to cure it6.
 He also provides profound insights into how to treat disease by addressing the root cause.

-So, in respect to Dr. Lindlhar’s suggestion, supplementing with nutrients known to be involved in the development of depression may be beneficial while under pharmaceutical treatment.
+So, with respect to Dr. Lindlhar’s suggestion, supplementing with nutrients known to be involved in the development of depression may be beneficial while under pharmaceutical treatment.
 By targeting the root cause of why you are feeling worse on your antidepressant we can help reduce and often eliminate side effects, but we can also often help relieve the depression so that you may be able to taper down and often off of your medications.
 Note: Medications should always be adjusted under the supervision of your prescribing physician.
 It can be very harmful and dangerous to make medication adjustments without expert supervision.

-Another benefit of Ubiquinone (a specific form of COQ10) is that it is one of the antioxidants that is able to cross the blood brain barrier7.
+Another benefit of Ubiquinone (a specific form of COQ10) is that it is one of the antioxidants that are able to cross the blood-brain barrier7.
 This barrier is what separates the blood circulating in your body from the fluid in your central nervous system.
 This means that ubiquinol (a form of COQ10) is able to go straight into your brain where it can directly target your mind and mood.
 If you recall from the previous post regarding the powerful antioxidant melatonin, you know that antioxidants play a role in the development of neurodegenerative diseases.
 COQ10 is a powerful antioxidant and as we age Ubiquinone levels decrease, further increasing the risk of depletion– especially when paired with antidepressant use.

-With Ubiquinone’s ability to reach the central nervous system, it is one of the most influential nutrients available for prevention of neurodegenerative changes in the brain.
+With Ubiquinone’s ability to reach the central nervous system, it is one of the most influential nutrients available for the prevention of neurodegenerative changes in the brain.

-At Natural Mental Health Supplements we understand the importance in giving the body what it needs to support optimal health.
+At Natural Mental Health Supplements we understand the importance of giving the body what it needs to support optimal health.
 That is why we have specifically formulated Antidepressant Companion to be safely and effectively used in conjunction with pharmaceuticals, as a means to prevent the loss of the nutrients that impact your mental health.

 Speak with your healthcare provider today about using Antidepressant Companion on your journey to a healthy, happy life!